 Those who right-size to a 2-room or 3-room flat may also qualify for up to $20,000 with the Silver Housing Bonus (SHB).

 Another scheme available for seniors who wish to monetise their flats to enhance their retirement funds is the Lease Buyback Scheme (LBS).
-Under the LBS, eligible flat owners can sell part of their flats lease to HDB and choose to retain the length of the lease based on the age of the youngest owner.
-This allows elderly owners to unlock part of their housing equity while continuing to live in their homes, and receive an income stream to supplement their retirement income.
+Under the LBS, eligible flat owners have the flexibility to choose the length of lease to retain, based on their age and preferences, as long as the remaining lease can cover them till at least age 95.
+They can then sell the remaining flat lease to HDB.
+This allows elderly owners to unlock part of their housing equity while continuing to live in their homes, and supplement their retirement income by receiving an income stream for life.

 Find out more about the various monetisation options here.